 Two-Stage Furnaces: What They Are and How They Work

 A two-stage furnace is a type of heating system that utilizes two different stages of operation — high and low.
-In the low stage, the furnace operates at a reduced capacity to help maintain the chosen temperature for your home more efficiently.
-During the high stage, the furnace will instead function at peak capacity to meet demands for greater heat.
-With a two-stage furnace, you can enjoy enhanced energy efficiency and stable temperatures throughout your home.
+During the low stage, the furnace operates at a reduced capacity as a way to maintain the desired temperature for your home more efficiently.
+During the high stage, the furnace will instead function at peak capacity to satisfy demands for increased heat.
+With a two-stage furnace, you can enjoy improved energy efficiency and comfortable temperatures all across your home.

 While two-stage furnaces are highly efficient, not all all models are condensing furnaces.